 The final rule includes comprehensive guidance with respect to the measurement of risk-weighted assets.
 For residential mortgages, Basel III retains the risk-weights contained in the current capital rules which assign a risk-weight of 50% to most first-lien exposures and 100% to other residential mortgage exposures.
-The final rule would increase the risk-weights associated with certain onbalance sheet assets, such as high volatility commercial real estate loans, and loans that are more than 90 days past due or in nonaccrual status.
-Capital requirements would also increase for certain off-balance sheet exposures including, for example, loan commitments with an original maturity of one year or less.
+The final rule increased the risk-weights associated with certain on-balance sheet assets, such as high volatility commercial real estate loans, and loans that are more than 90 days past due or in nonaccrual status.
+Capital requirements were also increased for certain off-balance sheet exposures including, for example, loan commitments with an original maturity of one year or less.